Home Compare KEY vs WBS

 Webster Financial leads structurally, with profitability as the clearest single gap between the two profiles.
 KeyCorp still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

-The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
-Webster Financial Corporation leads by 15 points on the overall comparison score.
+Most of the separation is still concentrated in profitability.
+Webster Financial Corporation leads by 22 points on the overall comparison score.

 INDUSTRY COMPARISON